guhansiyer/guhansiyer/README.md

 Hi, I'm Guhan.
 I'm in my second year of computer engineering at the University of Waterloo.
+This fall, I'll be at Nokia writing firmware for fiber-optic modem ASICs.
 Currently, I'm:
-* Learning about systems programming by making a [shell](https://github.com/guhansiyer/osh) and a [real-time system monitor](https://github.com/guhansiyer/wintop).
+* Working on something new.
 * Consuming and [writing](https://guhaniyer.com) about music and other media.

 If you'd like to know more about what I've done, you can find my resume [here](https://github.com/guhansiyer/resume/blob/main/output/resume.pdf).